 Charles’ Law

-Charles’ law states that the volume of a gas is directly proportional to the temperature of the gas.
-This means that as the temperature of a gas increases, the volume of the gas increases.
+Charles’ Law states that the volume of a gas is directly proportional to its temperature, provided the pressure and the amount of gas remain constant.

 Gay-Lussac’s Law